redbullisbetterthanferrariandmclaren/Prediksi-dan-Kalkulasi-Cooling-and-Heating-Load-pada-Bangunan/README.md

 This system is designed as a decision-support tool and is not intended to replace professional analysis.
 Prediction results should be used as an initial reference and still require consideration from architects, engineers, or other qualified professionals during the building design process.

 ### Sustainability
-By helping users estimate building energy requirements more accurately, EnergyPredict AI supports the development of energy-efficient building designs.
+By helping users estimate building energy requirements more accurately, ArchiFlux AI supports the development of energy-efficient building designs.
 The system can contribute to reducing energy consumption, lowering operational costs, and promoting environmentally sustainable development.

 ### Limitations and Responsible Use
 The model is trained using the UCI Energy Efficiency Dataset, which contains 768 building samples.
 Therefore, prediction performance may decrease when applied to buildings with characteristics that differ significantly from those represented in the training data.
 Users are encouraged to understand these limitations and use the prediction results responsibly as supporting information rather than the sole basis for decision-making.